bitterlein-biju/Signal_Chieac/README.md

 ---

+## Machine Learning Model

+SweatSignal uses a lightweight supervised learning model to classify how clients feel about each session.

+### Model Type
+- TF-IDF text vectorization
+- Logistic Regression classifier

+### Sentiment Classes
+- **Positive** – Happy, supportive, clear, uplifting
+- **Neutral** – Informational or mixed
+- **Constructive / Negative** – Confusing, unsafe, uncomfortable

+### How It Works
+1. Client comments are cleaned and normalized
+2. Text is converted into numeric vectors using TF-IDF
+3. Logistic Regression predicts the sentiment class
+4. Results are stored in Azure SQL for dashboards and PDFs

+This allows emotional experiences to become **measurable and trendable over time**.

 ## Why This Matters
 Wellness professionals often rely on subjective feedback.
 SweatSignal provides **data-driven, ethical, and transparent impact measurement** for: